 Two Ways To Make Money With Wakaya Perfection

 Wakaya Perfection is a classic MLM.
 As such, your first method of earning is simply to sell the products.
 Doing so will only get you so far, so the next aspect is to work on building a team as well.

 In this post, we examine both of these areas, along with how realistic Wakaya Perfection is as an income opportunity.

 Wakaya itself is an island in Fiji, so it’s no surprise that Wakaya Perfection strongly plays on the idea of paradise and a perfect lifestyle.
 With that in mind, the company is all about health and wellness, offering a range of products and services that promote this idea.

-So, first of all, there are various health-based products, including cookbooks, supplements, ingredients and similar items.
+There are some other interesting products too, including cookbooks, supplements, ingredients, and similar items.
 Many of these play into the idea of being as natural as humanly possible, which results in products like ‘organic pink Fijian ginger’ and ‘Fijian kosher sea salt’.

 The company also offers descriptions like the image below for their products (this one is for the sea salt).
 Now, it’s debatable whether or not premium salt is any actually better than regular salt – but it’s likely that any difference isn’t dramatic.
 And, this particular salt costs $24.40 for a 1.4 oz container, which is far more than most people would be willing to pay.

 I’m not going to go through all the products but the general idea remains the same.
 In particular, they tend to have a high focus on quality and purity, with considerable marketing to that effect.
 But, the products themselves are expensive and there is little evidence that they are any better than what’s already on the market.

 And honestly, there are countless other companies that offer similar types of products, with the same emphasis on quality.
 These might not be from a remote Fijian island – but that doesn’t stop them from increasing the competition dramatically.